susannasiebert/pVAC-Seq/docs/features.rst

 **VCF support**

 pVAC-Seq uses a single-sample VCF file as its input.
-The only prerequisite is annotation of the user's VCF file with VEP.
+This VCF file must be annotated with VEP.
 See the :ref:`prerequisites_label` for more information.

 **No local install of epitope prediction software**